Bleeding canker of horse chestnut: Disease Incidence

 Percentage of horse chestnut trees surveyed in 2007 with symptoms of bleeding canker.

-A regular annual survey of around 230 horse chestnuts in Hampshire has shown that at least half of the trees have developed bleeding canker symptoms.
-A higher proportion of trees in towns and rural areas are affected compared with woodland trees, while more red horse chestnuts (Aesculus xcarnea) are affected than white-flowered trees (Aesculus hippocastanum).
+A regular annual survey of around 230 horse chestnuts in Hampshire has shown that over half of the trees have developed bleeding canker symptoms.
+A higher proportion of trees in towns and rural areas are affected compared with woodland trees, while more red horse chestnuts (Aesculus xcarnea) suffer from bleeding canker than white-flowered trees (Aesculus hippocastanum).

 Incidence in Europe

 However this dramatic increase in incidence is not restricted to the UK: the Netherlands, Belgium, France and Germany have seen a similar upsurge.
-At least one third of horse chestnuts in The Netherlands are affectedby bleeding canker.
+About a half of horse chestnuts in The Netherlands are affectedby bleeding canker.
+More recently bacterial bleeding canker has also been reported from the Czech Republic, Italy, Norway, Slovenia and Switzerland.

 What is causing the increase?